nellocarotenuto/MPI-WordsCount/README.md

 ![](docs/weak/executiontimes.png)

 Weak scalability tests show a good behavior by the algorithm.
-Overall, execution times seem not to vary too much, implying that this solution should be able to solve larger problems in an acceptable amount of time by using more resources.
+Overall, execution times seem not to vary too much over the per-processor input sizes listed above, implying that this solution should be able to solve larger problems in an acceptable amount of time by using more resources.

 ![](docs/weak/efficiency.png)